stride3d/stride-docs/en/manual/get-started/install-stride.md

     ![Select installation folder window](media/install-stride-select-installation-folder.webp)

-    Select a folder to install Stride to and click **Next**.
+    Choose a folder where you want to install Stride, then click **Next**.

 6. The **Create application shortcuts** window opens.

     ![Create application shortcuts window](media/install-stride-create-application-shortcuts.webp)

-    Choose which shortcuts you want Stride to create, and click **Next**.
+    Choose which shortcuts you want Stride to create, then click **Next**.

 7. The **Ready to Install** window opens.

     ![Ready to install window](media/install-stride-ready-to-install.webp)

-    Click **Install**.
+    Click **Install** to begin the installation.

 8. Installation begins.

     ![Installation status](media/install-stride-installation-status.webp)

-    After the installer closes, Stride creates shortcuts in locations you selected and the **Stride Launcher** starts.
+    The installer will proceed with the installation.
+After it completes, Stride creates shortcuts in the locations you selected, and the **Stride Launcher** starts automatically.

-9. The first time, you will be asked to accept the privacy policy.
+9. The first time you run the Stride Launcher, you will be asked to accept the privacy policy.

     ![Stride privacy policy](media/stride-privacy-policy-prompt.webp)

-    Check *I agree to the Privacy Policy*, and then click **I Accept**.
+    Check *I agree to the Privacy Policy*, then click **I Accept**.

 10. The **Stride Launcher** window opens.